Nailsworth C of E Primary School

 Together, inspired by the challenge…

-Do come and see either Miss Griffith, Miss Bell or Mrs Hall if you have any questions about your child’s learning.
+Do come and see either Ms Hynes or Miss Bell if you have any questions about your child’s learning.
 It is an exciting time when reception children begin to learn the skills of reading and writing.
 We feel privileged to be part of that early process and to witness those ‘light bulb’ moments when a child realises that the words on a page actually mean something, or that they can communicate through writing.
 However, it is very important for children to enjoy all aspects of school life and be active and hands on.

 We know that parents and carers are keen to support learning in school.
 Here are some links to lessons that you can explore with your child.
 They all compliment learning that will be done in Reception Class this term: